The Effective Inventory Management Workshop

 - Determine when it is in your best interest to take advantage of special discounts, payment terms or other incentives.

 - State how changing your business objectives will affect inventory performance.

 - Implement a simple way to determine what product or vendor lines need the most attention from a buyer.

 - Implement the best “total performance” measurements for your investment in inventory.

-As we proceed through the course, you develop a list of action items to complete in the upcoming several months.
-During the last segment of the course, we organize these action items into a comprehensive plan to achieve effective inventory management.
+As we proceed through the course, you will develop a list of action items to complete in the upcoming several months.
+During the last segment of the course, we will organize these action items into a comprehensive plan to achieve effective inventory management.

 Full refund up to 30 days prior to seminar.
 50% refund granted if cancellation notice received 14-30 days prior to seminar.
 No refund within 14 days of seminar date.
-Substitutions are allowed at any time, but please notify us at 972.304.3325.
+Substitutions are allowed at any time, but please notify us at 972-304-3325.

 Please direct any complaints to Maureen at 972-304-3325.